notwa/lips/NOTES.md

 the reason for the copying is that taking indexes into an array (statements) that you're removing elements from is A Bad Idea.

-all expression tokens are evaluated, and all variable tokens are substituted.
+all variable tokens are substituted.

 variable-declaring statements (`!VAR`) are read to a dictionary table for future substitution of their keys with values.